open/close all folders

 - An Offscreen Moment of Awesome comes when Hook casually mentions that Owen and Tamara also quickly managed to take down Maleficent, who had become a virtually invincible shade after her Dragon form was previously "slain" by Emma.

-- Owen being Dangerously Genre Savvy about the dangers of Evil Gloating, so he won't tell Regina his plan.
+- Owen being knowledgeable about the dangers of Evil Gloating, so he won't tell Regina his plan.

 - Emma throwing down Tamara, even though the latter escapes.